jsndyks/tiltonField/dogPolicy/index.md

 I would ask all to present their views with strength, but dispassionately, and with respect.

 Please listen graciously to the views of others and consider all perspectives.
-This will help us move forwards as we tackle a thorny and challenging issue in light of all of your views.
+This will help us move forwards as we tackle a thorny and challenging issue in light of _all of your views_.

 ---